-During OpenDataVote Philly 2017, a combination of press releases, content marketing, social media outreach, and event attendance was used to engage the public.
-The team even deployed a mobile voting booth to bring awareness to OpenDataVote!
+During OpenDataVote Philly 2017, we engaged the public with a combination of press releases, content marketing, social media outreach, and event attendance.
+The team even employed a mobile voting booth at local technology meetups and events to bring awareness to the OpenDataVote!

 OpenDataVote voting booth at a local tech event during Philly Tech Week 2017

 OpenDataVote organizer Dan Ford interviewed at an event with the OpenDataVote voting booth

 After the period of voting closes, the Advisory Board should review the results.
 The team can then notify participating organizations about the outcome.

 Submit the results of your OpenDataVote to the national team so that your information can be added to the OpenDataVote website.

 Consider hosting an event to announce the organizations and data nominations that received the most votes.
 Invite participating organizations, sponsors, partners, and the Advisory Board about the event.
 Prepare certificates to award to participating organizations and winners.

 2017 Philadelphia OpenDataVote winning organizations announced during a Philly Tech Week event

 Working Towards Data Releases